msyamkumar/cs220-f21-projects/p5/README.md

-# Project 5: Hurricanes and Loops
+# Project 5: Hurricanes Study using Loops

 ## Corrections and clarifications